 Various laws require employers to display posters communicating employment rights for individuals in the workplace.
 These posters are available free of charge from various state and federal agencies.
-Table 2-1 provides a list of posters that may be required as well as the agency responsible for their distribution.
-Additional information, as well as links to these resources, is available through the Texas Workforce Commission's Web site at https://twc.texas.gov/businesses/posters-workplace.
+Table 2-1 on the next page provides a list of posters that may be required as well as the agencies responsible for their distribution.
+Additional information, as well as links to these resources, is available through the Texas Workforce Commission's website at https://twc.texas.gov/businesses/posters-workplace.